ron2111/Awesome-Projects-Collection/Amazing Python Projects_Scripts/Project_doc.md

 - Fidget Spinner using Turtle
 - Convert live camera video stream into cartoon effect
 - Identifies only the red color objects
-- Dice Stimular using tkinter
+- Dice Stimular using tkinter module

 - Scan and Generate QR Code: